-The Group has receivables and payables denominated in foreign currencies viz US dollars, European and other Asian currencies.
+- The Group has receivables and payables denominated in foreign currencies with the largest exposure arising from US dollars and Renminbi.
 Foreign currency exposures arise mainly from the exchange rate movement of these foreign currencies against the Singapore dollar, which is the Group’s measurement currency.
 The Group utilises forward foreign currency contracts to hedge its exposure to specific currency risks relating to receivables and payables.
 The bulk of these forward foreign currency contracts are entered into to hedge any excess US dollars arising from the O&M contracts based on the expected timing of receipts.
 The Group does not engage in foreign currency trading.

-Unsecured borrowings constituted 87% (2015: 85% and 2014: 86%) of total borrowings with the balance secured by properties and other assets.
+Unsecured borrowings constituted 91% (2016: 87% and 2015: 85%) of total borrowings with the balance secured by properties and other assets.
 Secured borrowings are mainly for financing of investment properties and project finance loans for property development projects.
-The net book value of properties and assets pledged/mortgaged to financial institutions amounted to $2.81 billion (2015: $2.46 billion and 2014: $2.70 billion).
+The net book value of properties and assets pledged/mortgaged to financial institutions amounted to $1.89 billion (2016: $2.81 billion and 2015: $2.46 billion).

-Fixed rate borrowings constituted 56% (2015: 65% and 2014: 66%) of total borrowings with the balance at floating rates.
-The Group has cross currency swap and interest rate swap agreements with notional amount totalling $1,678 million whereby it receives foreign currency fixed rate (in the case of the cross currency swaps) and variable rates equal to SOR, LIBOR and SHIBOR (in the case of interest rate swaps) and pays fixed rates of between 1.27% and 4.90% on the notional amount.
+Fixed rate borrowings constituted 65% (2016: 58% and 2015: 67%) of total borrowings with the balance at floating rates.
+The Group has cross currency swap and interest rate swap agreements with notional amount totalling $1,779 million whereby it receives foreign currency fixed rates (in the case of the cross currency swaps) and variable rates equal to SOR and LIBOR (in the case of interest rate swaps) and pays fixed rates of between 1.27% and 3.62% on the notional amount.
 Details of these derivative instruments are disclosed in the notes to the financial statements.

-Singapore dollar borrowings represented 68% (2015: 65% and 2014: 65%) of total borrowings.
+Singapore dollar borrowings represented 73% (2016: 69% and 2015: 65%) of total borrowings.
 The balances were mainly in US dollars and Renminbi.
-Foreign currency borrowings were drawn to hedge against the Group’s overseas investments and receivables, that were denominated in foreign currencies.
+Foreign currency borrowings were drawn to hedge against the Group’s overseas investments and receivables that were denominated in foreign currencies.

-Weighted average tenor of the loan book was around five years at the beginning of 2016 and around four years at the end of 2016 with a decrease in average cost of funds.
+Weighted average tenor of the loan book was around four years at the beginning of 2017 and also around four years at the end of 2017 with an increase in average cost of funds.